 - Youth Advisory Committee (YAG)

-My wife, (Margaret Lambert - Author and Psychologist) and I came to the NT in 1977 as a newlywed couple, ready to start a new adventure together.
+My wife, (Margaret Lambert - Author and Psychologist) and I came to the NT in 1977 as a newly-wed couple, ready to start a great adventure together.
 Now we have four grown children, each starting their own careers.

-We began in the Territory as teachers at a small school then called Djembre on Elsey Station.
+We began in the Territory as teachers at a small school then called Djembre on Elsey Station, near Mataranka.
 If you ever saw the 1980’s production “We of the Never Never” then you would have seen some of the great kids my wife and I taught.
 John Jarret was in the movie and recently reignited his career starring in “Wolf Creek” – a movie loosely based on the Falconio killings in the NT.

 I became involved in politics when asked in 1977 to assume the role of Secretary to the Mataranka Progress Association (NT).
-Mataranka then had about 25 Europeans then – but we were progressive!
+Mataranka then had about 25 Europeans– but we were progressive!
 Since that time I have attempted to give something of myself to the community in which I live.
-In 2008 I stood for the NT Parliament in the seat of Fannie Bay missing out by 40 votes after an 18% swing.
+In 2008 I stood for the NT Parliament in the seat of Fannie Bay missing out by 40 votes after an 18% swing in my favour.

 During this time at the farm my wife and I raised a family, became hay producers and bred cattle (and kids!).
-This experience with land management led to an interest in Landcare and I found myself Chairman of the Landcare Council (NT) until that body was dissolved by the government in 2009.
+This experience with land management led to an interest in Landcare and I found myself Chairman of the Landcare Council (NT) until that body was dissolved by the Labor government in 2009.
 This role was (and remains) something I am very proud of.
 The movement has so many dedicated people all working to improved sustainability and the environment.
-It’s disappointing the Labour Government felt the need to disband the NT Landcare Council.
+It’s disappointing the Labor Government felt the need to disband the NT Landcare Council.
 I publicly thank the members of the Landcare Council for their involvement.